Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Zeek/zeekinfo.md

       - ==, !=, <, <=, >, >=
     - FILTERS accept string, numeric and regex values.

 - Actions:
   - Default Action: Create the "signatures.log" fgile in case of a signature match
   - Additional Action: Trigger a Zeek Script.

-## Signature files can consist of multiple signatures:
+## Signature files can consist of multiple signatures

 - Therefore we can have one file for each protocol/situation/threat type

-### Zeek Supports Snort rules aswell using a script called snort2bro, which converts snort rules to Zeek (also know as bro) signatures.
+*** Zeek Supports Snort rules aswell using a script called snort2bro, which converts snort rules to Zeek (also know as bro) signatures**

-## Zeek has its own event-driven scripting language:
+## Zeek has its own event-driven scripting language

 - Locations of scripts:
   - Already installed Zeek Scripts are found: